dtolnay/cargo-expand/README.md

 `$ cargo expand --ugly`

-To expand a specific module only:
+To expand a specific module or type or function only:

 `$ cargo expand path::to::module`